zioan/pp2_bookmarks/README.md

 ![Implementation isValidUrl](assets/readme/images/snippet_2.png)

 By implementing this solution, I ensure that URL and title validation works consistently across all browsers, including Safari.
 The custom validation function provides a fallback mechanism for Safari, improving the overall user experience and reliability of the application.

+### Unfixed Bugs

+There are no known and unfixed bugs.

 ## Version Control